multiscale/muscle3/docs/source/fortran.rst

 MUSCLE and Fortran
 ==================

-This section shows how to use MUSCLE 3 from Fortran, based on the same reaction-diffusion model given in the Python tutorial.
+This section shows how to use MUSCLE3 from Fortran, based on the same reaction-diffusion model given in the Python tutorial.
 `The source code for the examples in this section is here
 <https://github.com/multiscale/muscle3/tree/master/docs/source/examples/fortran>`_.